-- 24. I state and submit that the Joint Parliamentary Committee constituted by Parliament in 2016 to examine theCitizenship (Amendment) Bill, 2016 conducted detailed factual surveys and collected more than 9000 memoranda from various stakeholders in order to arrive at the said classification.
+23. I state and submit that the Joint Parliamentary Committee formed after the introduction of the Citizenship (Amendment) Bill in 2016 conducted detailed factual surveys and collected more than 9000 memoranda from various stakeholders in order to arrive at the said classification.
 It is further submitted that Joint Parliamentary Committee took oral evidence and was apprised of the situation in first hand by the persons who have migrated from the particular neighbouring countries belonging to the classified communities.

-In its report, the Joint Parliamentary Committee has noted the following: - - "1.23 Gist of the important points brought to the notice of the Committee at Jodhpur is as under: - (i) Most of the immigrants in Refugee colonies in Jodhpur had come from Rahim Yar Khan city in Punjab province and TandoAllahyar town in Sindh province of Pakistan, respectively.
-They used to be farmers in Pakistan and are now working as casual labourers. - (ii) Migrants were forced to convert their religions.
-Girls were forcefully converted to Islam. - (iii) Untouchability was practiced in Pakistan.
+"1.23 Gist of the important points brought to the notice of the Committee at Jodhpur is as under:

+(i) Most of the immigrants in Refugee colonies in Jodhpur had come from Rahim Yar Khan city in Punjab province and Tando Allahyar town in Sindh province of Pakistan, respectively.
+They used to be farmers in Pakistan and are now working as casual labourers.

+(ii) Migrants were forced to convert their religions.
+Girls were forcefully converted to Islam.

+(iii) Untouchability was practiced in Pakistan.
 Hindus are suppressed in Pakistan.
 Ladies have to wear muslim dress and gents have to wear skull cap.

-- (iv) Discrimination towards Hindu children was very common in Pakistani schools.
+(iv) Discrimination towards Hindu children was very common in Pakistani schools.
 Students were subjected to mental torture in schools/colleges.
 They were forced to study Islam.
-Urdu language was their medium of study. - (v) Hindus were tortured irrespective of their castes (Meghwal, Bhil, Adivasi, Raika, Rajput, Kumar).
-They were called Kafir. - (vi) Snatching, theft, dacoity, kidnapping were very common.
-No Hindu was in Government service. - (vii) Temples had been destroyed specially after Babri Masjid demolition in India.
-No facilities for pujas, kirtan etc. were available. - (viii) No cremation ground was available.
+Urdu language was their medium of study.

+(v) Hindus were tortured irrespective of their castes (Meghwal, Bhil, Adivasi, Raika, Rajput, Kumar).
+They were called Kafir.

+(vi) Snatching, theft, dacoity, kidnapping were very common.
+No Hindu was in Government service.

+(vii) Temples had been destroyed specially after Babri Masjid demolition in India.
+No facilities for pujas, kirtan etc. were available.

+(viii) No cremation ground was available.
 People were finding difficulties in burning dead bodies.

-- 1.24 Gist of the pertinent concerns expressed before the Committee at Ahmedabad and Rajkot is as under: - (i) In Karachi there was hardly any temple to perform religious rituals.
-All the temples were converted to Godowns or Masjids. - (ii) Snatching, theft, dacoity and kidnapping was a common phenomenon with Hindus staying in Pakistan. - (iii) Temples were destroyed in Pakistan.
-Very few temples were left for Hindus to perform religious activities such as pujas, kirtan etc. - (iv) In order to survive, Hindus who were called Kafirs had to change their names which sounded similar to Muslim names.
+1.24 Gist of the pertinent concerns expressed before the Committee at Ahmedabad and Rajkot is as under:

+(i) In Karachi there was hardly any temple to perform religious rituals.
+All the temples were converted to Godowns or Masjids.

+(ii) Snatching, theft, dacoity and kidnapping was a common phenomenon with Hindus staying in Pakistan.

+(iii) Temples were destroyed in Pakistan.
+Very few temples were left for Hindus to perform religious activities such as pujas, kirtan etc.

+(iv) In order to survive, Hindus who were called Kafirs had to change their names which sounded similar to Muslim names.
 300 Hindu migrant families came to Rajkot due to religious persecution in Pakistan.
 They faced all types of harassment in Pakistan."

-The Joint Parliamentary Committee, in this regard, also noted as under:
+The Joint Parliamentary Committee, in this regard, noted as under: